-- (i) Duplication of Review Board records.
+(i) Duplication of Review Board records.
 Review Board records will be duplicated at a rate of \$.10 per page, provided the Review Board staff duplicates the records.
-If the Review Board determines that the duplication is so time-consuming that it must be sent to an outside duplication service, the requester will be charged the actual commercial rate. - (ii) Duplication of large documents.
+If the Review Board determines that the duplication is so time-consuming that it must be sent to an outside duplication service, the requester will be charged the actual commercial rate.

+- (ii) Duplication of large documents.
 Large documents (e.g., maps, diagrams) will be duplicated at actual commercial rates. - (iii) Review.
 Review fees shall be assessed with respect to only those requesters who seek Review Board records for a commercial use, as defined in (b)(2)(i) of this section.
-For each hour spent by agency personnel in reviewing a requested Review Board record for possible disclosure, the fee shall be \$20.15 except that where the time of managerial personnel is required, the fee shall be \$47.40 for each hour of time spent by such managerial personnel.

-Search.
-For each hour spent by administrative personnel (iv) in searching for and retrieving a requested Review Board record, the fee shall be \$14.75.
-Where a search and retrieval cannot be performed entirely by clerical personnel -- for example, where the identification of Review Board records within the scope of a request requires the use of professional personnel -- the fee shall be \$20.15 for each hour of search time spent by such professional personnel.
-Where the time of managerial personnel is required, the fee shall be \$47.40 for each hour of time spent by such managerial personnel. § 1410.40 Processing of FOIA requests.
+For each hour spent by agency personnel in reviewing a requested Review Board record for possible disclosure, the fee shall be \$20.15 except that where the time of managerial personnel is required, the fee shall be \$47.40 for each hour of time spent by such managerial personnel. - (iv) Search.
+For each hour spent by administrative personnel in searching for and retrieving a requested Review Board record, the fee shall be \$14.75.
+Where a search and retrieval cannot be performed entirely by clerical personnel for example, where the identification of Review Board records within the scope of a request requires the use of professional personnel the fee shall be \$20.15 for each hour of search time spent by such professional personnel.
+Where the time of managerial personnel is required, the fee shall be \$47.40 for each hour of time spent by such managerial personnel.

+§ 1410.40 Processing of FOIA requests.

-(a) Where a request complies with § 1410.25 as to specificity and statement of willingness to pay or request for fee waiver or reduction, the Designated FOIA Officer shall acknowledge receipt of the request and commence processing of the request.
-The Designated FOIA Officer shall prepare a written response:
+- (a) Where a request complies with § 1410.25 as to specificity and statement of willingness to pay or request for fee waiver or reduction, the Designated FOIA Officer shall acknowledge receipt of the request and commence processing of the request.
+The Designated FOIA Officer shall prepare a written response: - (1) Granting the request; - (2) Denying the request; - (3) Granting or denying it in part; - (4) Stating that the request has been referred to another agency under § 1410.25; or - (5) Informing the requester that responsive Review Board records cannot be located or do not exist.

-- (1) Granting the request; - (2) Denying the request; - (3) Granting or denying it in part; - (4) Stating that the request has been referred to another agency under § 1410.25; or - (5) Informing the requester that responsive Review Board records cannot be located or do not exist. - (b) Action pursuant to this section to provide access to requested of a request for Review Board records, as defined in § 1410.25, except that where unusual circumstances require an extension of time before a decision on a request can be reached and the person requesting
+- (b) Action pursuant to this section to provide access to requested Review Board records shall be taken within 10 working days of receipt of a request for Review Board records, as defined in § 1410.25, except that where unusual circumstances require an extension of time before a decision on a request can be reached and the person requesting Review Board records is promptly informed in writing by the